droosma/blog/content/post/exploring-opentelemetry/index.md

 Searching for [`OpenTelemetry.Exporter` on nuget.org](https://www.nuget.org/packages?q=OpenTelemetry.Exporter) yields a variety of exporters for your telemetry output.
 However, simply adding these packages doesn't strike me as the optimal solution.
 Except for occasional side projects, most software I develop gets deployed across multiple environments with diverse requirements.
 For instance, during development, I might prefer console output for telemetry.
 But in test or acceptance stages, there might be a central Application Performance Monitoring (APM) service that saves all data but only retains it for a week.
 In a production environment, we might even need to send distinct telemetry to various APM SaaS providers.

-Relying on `OpenTelemetry.Exporter.*` packages would necessitate significant conditional coding in your application to accommodate these varied environments.
-My stance is that an application should remain unconcerned about telemetry destination—it should simply generate it.
-This is where the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) proves useful.
+Using `OpenTelemetry.Exporter.*` packages would necessitate substantial conditional coding in your application to cater to these varied environments.
+My position is that an application shouldn't be concerned with the destination of it's telemetry—it should simply produce it.
+This is where the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) comes in handy, taking on the responsibility of exporting your telemetry data.
+As an added advantage, if you're exporting to multiple APM services, the Collector can offload this task from your application, thereby increasing efficiency.

 We'll replace the Console Exporter with [OpenTelemetry.Exporter.OpenTelemetryProtocol](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol), and `AddConsoleExporter()` with `AddOtlpExporter()`.
 The OTLP exporter defaults to `http://localhost:4317` for telemetry output using the GRPC protocol, but we can configure it for any desired destination as follows: